Codeception/Codeception/docs/01-Introduction.md

 For web applications, testing just the controller and / or the model doesn't prove that your application is working.
 To test the behavior of your application as a whole, you should write functional or acceptance tests.

-The Codeception testing framework distinguishes these levels of testing.
+Codeception supports these testing types.
 Out of the box you have tools for writing unit, functional, and acceptance tests in a unified framework.

 Let's review the listed testing paradigms in reverse order.

 ### Acceptance Tests

-How does your client, manager, or tester, or any other non-technical person, know your website is working?
+How does your client, manager, tester, or any other non-technical person know your website is working?
 By opening the browser, accessing a site, clicking on links, filling in the forms, and actually seeing the content on a web page.
 They has no idea of the framework, database, web-server, or programming language you use or why the application did not behave as expected.